TheStormBird/password-generator/README.md

 # password-generator
+#Video Demo:
-A Javascript application that helps you with creating safe, secure passwords of any length and complexity
+#### Description: A Javascript application that helps you with creating safe, secure passwords of any length and complexity